• Skip to primary navigation

 Thank you so much!
 Your site have been very helpful with this project.

-The only way to make it food safe is to fine a sealing spray that is food safe.
+The only way to make it food safe is to use a sealing spray that is food safe.
+I have not found one.
 Good luck!

 Hi.
 Would like to know that if metallic sharpie is used as shown, can you microwave the mug?
 Will the gold create a spark?